raisa-d/FamilyRecipeBook/README.md

 </ul>

 ## Development Stage
-<p>I have started building the navbar and homepage components, and am now moving on to creating the static version of the Add Recipe form.</p>
+<p>I have started building the navbar and homepage components, and am now moving on to creating the static version of the Add Recipe form and the About section.
+After that, I will focus on adding state/inverse data flow so the users can input their data about the recipes.</p>

 ## Next Steps
 <ol>